Hope After the Storm

 The historic wrought-iron gates at Linden Drive were crushed, bent, and mangled by the tree debris.
 Conservation requires special expertise in metal working to restore their shape and functionality.

 Irene Douglas, the second matriarch of the estate, helped to design the Formal Garden south of the mansion.
-The majestic tree canopy was decimated, and the copper statue called Dancing Children was hit by a falling tree and will require conservation.
+The majestic tree canopy was decimated, and the copper statue called Children of Light was hit by a falling tree and will require conservation.

 The 1912 Lord & Burnham Greenhouse was hit by a falling tree which crushed the recently restored glass enclosure.
 In the weeks after the storm, staff carefully removed the tree so the full extent of damage could be inventoried.